GabrielCalheiros/Generic_RPG_System/Rules/docs/8_combat.md

 | 19   | Critical hit, instant back implosion                    | Instant death   | N/A               |
 | 20   | Critical hit, back annihilation                         | Instant death   | N/A               |

-### Damage by Fire
+### Fire

 Fire is a potent force on the battlefield, capable of causing devastating injuries and leaving lasting scars.
 Whether from a raging inferno or a targeted spell, fire damage can result in a variety of effects, including:

-**Burns**: Characters may suffer from first-degree burns, causing pain and discomfort but relatively minor damage.
+- **Burns**: Characters may suffer from first-degree burns, causing pain and discomfort but relatively minor damage.
 More severe burns, such as second or third-degree burns, can lead to blistering, tissue damage, and long-term complications.

-**Smoke Inhalation**: In addition to direct flame exposure, individuals caught in fires may inhale smoke, leading to respiratory issues, coughing, and reduced lung function.
+- **Smoke Inhalation**: In addition to direct flame exposure, individuals caught in fires may inhale smoke, leading to respiratory issues, coughing, and reduced lung function.

-**Environmental Hazards**: Fires can spread rapidly, creating hazardous conditions such as collapsing structures, intense heat, and limited visibility.
+- **Environmental Hazards**: Fires can spread rapidly, creating hazardous conditions such as collapsing structures, intense heat, and limited visibility.

-### Damage by Acid
+### Acid

 Acid poses a different set of challenges, corroding flesh, armor, and equipment with its caustic properties.
 When subjected to acid attacks, characters must contend with the following hazards:

+**Types of Acid Damage**

-**Corrosive Burns**: Acid eats away at organic and inorganic materials alike, causing painful burns and potentially permanent damage to skin, clothing, and gear.
+- *Corrosive Burns*: Acid eats away at organic and inorganic materials alike, causing painful burns and potentially permanent damage to skin, clothing, and gear.

-**Armor Degradation**: Protective armor may suffer from corrosion, compromising its integrity and reducing its effectiveness in defending against future attacks.
+- *Armor Degradation*: Protective armor may suffer from corrosion, compromising its integrity and reducing its effectiveness in defending against future attacks.

-**Environmental Contamination**: Pools of acid or acidic fumes can create hazardous environments, posing risks to both health and equipment.
+- *Environmental Contamination*: Pools of acid or acidic fumes can create hazardous environments, posing risks to both health and equipment.

 ### Poison